OutRed/JSON-Grid-Example/README.md

 - Includes plain CSS for image grid, edit it as you like

 ## Liscence
-Please give me a star if you use this, or just give me credit by saying "Made by OutRed"!I do not care what you do with this.
+Please give me a star if you use this, or just give me credit by saying "Made by OutRed"!
+I do not care what you do with this.
 It has no liscence.
 Sell it, make it your own for all I care.